-As a result of the reviews and analyzes made in 2021, an impairment of inventories in the amount of BGN 2,227 thousand was reported (2020: BGN 2,813 thousand) (Note 5 and Note 8).
+As a result of the reviews and analyzes made in 2022 no impairment of inventories was reported (2021: none) (Note 5).

 Revaluation of property, plant and equipment

 As of 31.12.2021 a comprehensive review of the occurred price changes in the fair value of the fixed tangible assets of the company, as well as their physical and technical condition, mode of operation and residual useful life has been performed.
 Accordingly, a revaluation has been made, as the five-year policy period for their revaluation ends on that date.
 The review and re-evaluation are performed with the professional assistance of independent licensed appraisers.